Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 What if my test is negative for COVID-19?

-If your test is negative, you will still need to remain in isolation for the rest of the 14-day period.
+If your test is negative, you will still need to remain at home for the rest of your relevant isolation period in line with public health guidelines.
 You will still need to be tested again at the additional project timepoints.

 What is self-swabbing?